Hanouf8/ASSIGNMENT2/README.md

   Issues Fixed:added comments to improve readability and correct the mismatch constructor with the class name

 Name: Rola Salman Al-Lahibi ID: 2116091
+Issues Fixed: Print the stack trace for exceptions to provide more detailed error information

 Name: Bushra Turki Alzhrani ID: 1806542